 Phase 3: Prep

-I’ve always been fascinated with Latin American culture.
-Between the art, music, and beautiful landscapes there seems to be something for everyone.
 I was fortunate enough to get a chance to visit Costa Rica and was blown away by how diverse the country is and how friendly the people are.
 Having not taken a Spanish class since high school however, I was a bit nervous about getting around.
 I knew I wasn’t going to master the language in the few short weeks before the trip but I wanted to be sure to refamiliarize myself with some of the basics.
 That way, I was ready to bumble my way through a conversation about finding the best place to catch a few waves nearby.

-Am I Ready for the Time Commitment?
+Am I ready for the time committment?